alexmarcel/ilkkm-id-maker/README.md

 - ZIP download of all generated cards for the selected Program/Sesi.
 - Cohort dataset backup and restore with confirmation summaries.
 - Cohort and per-row card regeneration from saved records/photos.
+- Accepting response setting to open or close the main generator form.

 ZIP structure: